Mixbo-zz/FaST2704/README.md

 ### Included
 `root.sh` is a simple shell script that provides the root shell

-`lsFileList.txt` is a the complete list of files on the device.
+`lsFileList.txt` is the complete list of files on the device.

 ### Usage